AnEntrypoint/hshell/README.md

 # htty
-The quickest, easiest way to share an interactive shell on the internet.
+The quickest, easiest way to share an interactive shell